 - Costs of buying, building, or rebuilding a home.

-- Any usual or reasonable settlement, financing, or other closing costs.First-time homebuyer.
-Generally, you are a first-time homebuyer if you had no present interest in a main home during the 2-year period ending on the date of acquisition of the home which the distribution is being used to buy, build, or rebuild.
-If you are married, your spouse must also meet this no-ownership requirement.
+- Any usual or reasonable settlement, financing, or other closing costs.First time homebuyer.
+Generally, you are a first time homebuyer if you had no present interest in a main home during the 2-year period ending on the date of acquisition of the home which the distribution is being used to buy, build, or rebuild.
+NOTE: If you are married, your spouse must also meet this no-ownership requirement.
+This provision might cause you to re-think the timing of a purchase of a home if you are about to get married and your soon-to-be spouse has had ownership within the past 2 years.

 - You enter into a binding contract to buy the main home for which the distribution is being used, or